Einstein metrics, their moduli spaces and stability: Products and fibrations

 \subsection{Stability in Riemannian submersions}

 A further generalization is the case of a Riemannian submersion.
 Assume that $M$ is connected, and let $\pi: (M,g_M)\to (B,g_B)$ be a Riemannian submersion with totally geodesic fibers.
 Then the fibers are all isometric to some ``model fiber'' $(F,g_F)$.
 If $g_M$ is Einstein, then the scalar curvatures $\scal_F$ and $\scal_B$ of $g_F$ resp.~$g_B$ are necessarily constant \cite[\S9F]{besse}.
+Going forward, we also require that $(M,g_M)$ is not locally isometric to the product $(B,g_B)\times(F,g_F)$.

 The stability of positive Einstein metrics on the total space of a Riemannian submersion with totally geodesic fibers was studied by C.~Wang and M.~Wang \cite{WW}.